Matthias247/http2dotnet/readme.md

 It was tested in a h2c with prior knowledge configuration against **nghttp2** and **h2load**.
 It was however not yet tested with an encrypted connection and a browser based client due a missing SSL connection with ALPN negotiation.
-Various features (especially for client side usage) have not yet been implemented (see Current limitations).
+Various features have not yet been implemented (see current limitations).

 ## Design goals